jagadeesh0004/jagadeesh0004/README.md

 - 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I am nood at coding
+- ⚡ Fun fact: I am noob at coding

 <!---
 jagadeesh0004/jagadeesh0004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.